 - Executive Director,

-- One representative among the chairs of the following Standing Committees: Practice, Communication, Fellow-Resident-Medical Student, Young Surgeons, Rural Surgery, and Women in Surgery.
+- One representative among the chairs of the following Standing Committees: Surgical Practice, Communications, Education and Training, Young Surgeons, Rural Surgery, and Women in Surgery.

 - The Congress shall pay all expenses incident to interim meetings of the Executive Committee of the Council.

-- The Nominating Committee will select the single representative among the chairs of the following Standing Committees: Practice, Communication, Fellow-Resident-Medical Student Committee, Young Surgeons, Rural Surgery, and Women in Surgery.
+- The Nominating Committee will select the single representative among the chairs of the following Standing Committees: Surgical Practice, Communications, Education and Training, Young Surgeons, Rural Surgery and Women in Surgery.
 The representative will serve for a one-year term, renewable once.
 If selected for a second one-year term to the Executive Committee, and the selectee’s term as member of the Standing Committee would have normally ended before the start of the term on the Executive Committee, his or her term on the Standing Committee will be extended for the additional year.

 - Those common to all Standing Committees